arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 ### Bluetooth® Low Energy

 To use the Bluetooth® feature, you will need to download the **ArduinoBLE** library in the Arduino IDE.
 Go into the **library manager** and search for **ArduinoBLE**. if you can't find it, try sorting by official libraries published by Arduino.
-Let's now try and run a simple example sketch from the ArduinoBLE library.
-We will test with the sketch that will scan for other Bluetooth® devices within range.
+Once ArduinoBLE library is installed, let's try and run a simple example.
+We will test with the sketch that scans for other Bluetooth® devices within range.
 The sketch will then print the found devices address, local name and the advertised service UUIDs, if present.
 You can find the example under **File > Examples > ArduinoBLE > Central**, the sketch is called **Scan**.
 When the sketch is running on the Opta, the output on the serial monitor should look something like the image below.

 ![Bluetooth® sketch running on the Opta](assets/opta-ble.png)